The Gut-Brain Connection: What is it and how can you make it work for you?

 There is a connection between your gut and your brain.
 A literal, physical connection: the vagus nerve.
 It is one of your 12 cranial nerves and it innervates all of its branches into every single part of your digestive system.
-One very important thing about this highway of communication is that the direction of information flow is what we call “bi-directional”.
-This simply means that your brain sends signals through this vagus nerve down to your gut, and your gut sends signals back up to your brain.
+One very important thing about this highway of communication is that the direction of information flows both ways.
+Which means: your brain sends signals through this vagus nerve down to your gut, and your gut sends signals back up to your brain.

 Brain to Gut

 What signal do you want your brain to send to the gut?
-One of stress?
-Fight or flight?
-Or one of calm, cool, and collect – rest and digest?
-How do you want to protect or optimize the state of your mind, in order to get the signal that you’re looking for?
+One of stress: fight or flight?
+Or one of calm, cool, and collected: rest and digest?
+How do you want to protect or optimize the state of your mind, in order to get the signal you’re looking for?

-This is coming back to your favorite topic: stress.
-When you are in fight or flight, your brain sends a message to your body that actually says, “Hey, we need energy and resources in the limbs of the body because this person needs to run away to safety!”
-That’s what fight or flight comes from, the evolutionary need to run away to safety.
-Our problem and the complication now in our lives is that it doesn’t get turned off!
+This is coming back to everyone’s favorite topic: stress.
+When you are stressed (in “fight or flight” mode”), your brain sends a message to your body that says, “Hey, we need energy and resources in the limbs of the body because this person needs to run away to safety!”
+That’s what fight or flight comes from, the evolutionary need to run to safety.
+The problem in today’s society is that this rarely gets turned off.
+The message is sent down your vagus nerve and tells your body to divert energy away from the gut.
+Your brain is telling your body to put energy and resources anywhere but your gut, because to digesting food isn’t important for your safety

 Here’s what I recommend: